3jackdaws/resume-generator/README.md

 WARNING: Microsoft's built in Save to PDF tool in Windows 10 takes a picture of the site and generates gigantic PDF files.
 Chrome's tool does it correctly and generates PDFs that are much smaller in file size.

 # Restrictions on Use
 This software is licensed under a modified MIT license.
-The license is identical to a normal MIT license, but requires Starring this GitHub repo in order to uze the software.
+The license is identical to a normal MIT license, but requires Starring this GitHub repo in order to use the software.

 # Structure